Facebook experts weigh in on scandal before Zuckerberg testimony

-WASHINGTON (KGO) --He's testifying before Congress this week on the revelation that the information of 87 million Facebook users ended up in the hands of Cambridge Analytica for a political campaign.
+WASHINGTON (KGO) --Mark Zuckerberg is testifying before Congress this week on the revelation that the information of 87 million Facebook users ended up in the hands of Cambridge Analytica for a political campaign.

 From prepared testimony, we know Zuckerberg plans to apologize.